Manuscript Wish List

 -

-Kid-friendly humor with substance, particularly subversive/dark humor and humor used as a tool to approach deeper themes
+Kid-friendly humor with substance (I especially love subversive/dark humor and humor used as a tool to approach deeper themes!)

 - Think: Dog Man, InvestiGators